PurrBiscuit/node-notes/redux/README.md

 const store = createStore(reducer)
 ```

-All the updates to a Redux store do not need to happen with a single reducer.
-If there are many different fields in a `store` object then different reducers can be created to handle the different fields in the store separately.
+All the updates to a Redux `state` do not need to happen with a single reducer.
+If there are many different fields in a `state` object then different reducers can be created to handle the different fields in the store separately.
 For example, a store with four different fields (slices):

 ```javascript
 {